Bijie Guizhou, China Travel Guide

 A well-stocked personal health kit prepares you for common travel ailments and ensures access to required medications.
 Include a standard First-aid kit with Band-aids, antibacterial wipes, pain relievers, Anti-diarrhea medication, motion sickness pills, and allergy relief medicine.

 For Bijie, add insect repellent (with DEET or picaridin), Sun protection (Sunscreen, hat), and blister treatment for hiking.
-Take certain makes of toiletries, feminine hygiene products, or reach out to lens solution that may be difficult to find locally.
+Take certain makes of toiletries, feminine hygiene products, or reach out and about to lens solution that may be difficult to find locally.

 Tailor your packing to your planned adventures.
 For hiking, consider bringing trekking poles for uneven terrain, a small daypack, and a reusable water bottle.